Murderlon/the-things-network/README.md

 <img src="./docs/sketches/IMG_20180925_104316.jpg" width="442px"/>
 <img src="./docs/sketches/IMG_20180925_104640.jpg" width="442px"/>

+---

 ### Design 0.1
 First version of the design can be found [here](./docs/design-0.1.pdf).

+---

 ### Design presentation
 Now that the first version of the design is finished, it is time to present it to The Things Network.
-This was also the moment to further discuss the feasibility of using their API in the front-end, as mentioned before in the data workshop.

 The design presentation can be found [here](./docs/design-presentation.pdf).

+#### API
-I also made a small [API specification](./docs/api.md) to make things more concrete.
+This was also the moment to further discuss the feasibility of using their API in the front-end, as mentioned before in the [data workshop](#workshop).
+I  made a small [API specification](./docs/api.md) to make things more concrete.
 This acted as a guideline when I sat down with the tech-lead on the API.
 Unfurtunately it became clear that it's for the better to do manual exports of the data and manually update the front-end.
 This is because their API is subdue to heavy change as they go from V2 to V3.
 The good news is that as I know what structure and format of the data is required for the front-end, they offered to change the API at a later stage to match that.

+#### Time ranges
+The [data analysis](#analysis) showed two years worth of aggregated data is stored, but what time range is relevant to show?
+The full two year?
+One year?
+One day?
+After a small discussion, TTN finds that the last month and last three months are the most interesting to visualise.

 #### Design feedback
 - Packet Traveller should contain less steps.
 Router, Broker, and Handler are unnecessarily detailed and should together just become 'The Things Network'.
 - TTN's servers could be displayed on the map as well, as they have physical locations.
 - When explaining the gateway, add a link to the gateway marketplace.

+---

 ### Expert review